seveibar/postgrest-node/README.md

   dbSchema: "public",
   serverPort: 3000,
   dbAnonRole: "postgres",
-  //...any other postgrest config option, decamilize is run on each key })
+  //...any other postgrest config option, decamelize is run on each key })

 // you can also do this...